 Tonight Rangers v Detroit.
 Tomorrow 22 000 Nazis!

-On the 30th of February 1939, 22 000 sympathizers attended a Nazi rally in the heart of one of the worlds major cities.
+On the 30th of February 1939, 22 000 sympathisers attended a Nazi rally in the heart of one of the worlds major cities.
 The swastika bedecked hall was patrolled by brown-shirted men with crew cuts and white-shirted women with blonde braids.
 As the speaker slipped into his well-rehearsed rhetoric about the threat of a Jewish dominated press and a Bolshevik conspiracy to enslave the world, the crowd rose in delight and threw a fascist salute towards the podium.

-This in itself should not have been surprising.
-After all, the opening guns of World War II were just months away and already much of central Europe was under the thrall of Nazi Germany.
+This, in itself, should not have been surprising.
+After all, the opening guns of World War II were just months away, and already much of central Europe was under the thrall of Nazi Germany.
 Except the speaker was not Adolf Hitler or Joseph Goebbels, and the city was not Munich or Berlin.
 This was Madison square gardens, New York and the would be Fuhrer was an American citizen and founder of the “German American Bund,” Fritz Julius Kuhn.

 To an outsider, the Nazi rally had all the hallmarks of one of Hitlers carefully managed tableau.
-Uniforms, flags, heavy spotlights and martial music all combined to create a feverish atmosphere inside the hall.
+Uniforms, flags, massive spotlights and martial music all combined to create a feverish atmosphere inside the hall.
 But on the stage, itself was something peculiarly American.
 A majestic thirty-three-foot portrait of George Washington.
 It stood impassive, flanked by both the Stars and Stripes and the swastika.

 If this seemed incongruous, stranger still was the aspiring Fuhrer shuffling uncomfortably at the podium.
 For Kuhn had none of the charisma of his idol.
 Heavy set, short-sighted and sweating profusely, he began his harangue with an attempted joke at his own expense.
 The Jewish dominated news had told everyone he was the Devil.
 Well were where his horns and tail?
 His heavily accented Germanic vowels and his stilted delivery of the line did not prevent the audience from erupting into sycophantic laughter.
 This pretty much set the tone for the entire speech.
 The usual conspiracy theories borrowed from Nazi propaganda were trotted out to thunderous applause.